kachurovskiy/nanoels/h5/README.md

 The same Web UI can upload new ESP32 firmware `.bin` files after the initial USB upload.
 Anyone on the local network can access the Web UI, so only enable WiFi on a trusted network.

+The Web UI also has a `Machine Config` section for encoder, Z/X/Y axis, handwheel, manual stepping, and joystick parameters.
+Save changes only while the controller is stopped; NanoEls stores them in ESP32 Preferences and restarts to apply them.
+WiFi credentials and GPIO pin mapping still require editing `h5.ino`.

 To generate GCode for your parts, upload STL model of your part to https://kachurovskiy.com/lathecode/ and specify parameters like stock diameter and tool used.

 Handwheels and limits have no effect when GCODE is running.